Squad Workflow

 For multiple tasks, use batch mode to spec them all up front, then run the full pipeline automatically:

-/squad-batch "add dark mode" "fix login bug" "refactor checkout" # PO writes specs for all three tasks /squad-run # Runs Architect → Dev → Test → Review for each task
+/squad "add dark mode" "fix login bug" "refactor checkout" # PO writes specs for all three tasks (batch mode auto-detected) /squad-auto # Runs Architect → Dev → Test → Review → Doc for each task

 Feedback Loop